-During the three months ended March 31, 2010, we completed the acquisition of four physician group practices consisting of three neonatal practices and one maternal-fetal medicine practice.
-During the three months ended March 31, 2009, we completed the acquisition of two neonatal practices and one pediatric cardiology practice.
-Based on past results, we expect that we can improve the results of these practices through improved managed care contracting, improved collections, identification of growth initiatives, as well as operating and cost savings, based upon the significant infrastructure we have developed.
+During the three months ended March 31, 2011, we completed the acquisition of three physician group practices consisting of one maternal-fetal medicine practice, one pediatric cardiology practice and one other pediatric subspecialty practice.
+During the three months ended March 31, 2010, we completed the acquisition of four physician group practices consisting of three neonatology practices and one maternal-fetal medicine practice.
+Based on past results, we expect that we can improve the results of these practices through improved commercial contracting, improved collections, identification of growth initiatives, as well as operating and cost savings, based upon the significant infrastructure we have developed.

-Our results of operations for the three months ended March 31, 2010 and 2009 include the results of operations for these physician group practices from their respective dates of acquisition and therefore are not comparable in some respects.
+Our results of operations for the three months ended March 31, 2011 and 2010 include the results of operations for these physician group practices from their respective dates of acquisition and therefore are not comparable in some respects.